2010 (May to August)

 –Final Crisis #2 Part 3

 (Note that Batman #702 Part 2 re-shows all of Final Crisis #2 Part 3, but adds a lot of extra detail and some additional original content.
 As such, it completely overlaps with and significantly expands upon this item.)
 Green Lanterns John Stewart and Opto309V examine the Orion murder scene and discover the Radion bullet that killed the New God.
 Oddly, the theotoxic magick bullet is buried under concrete and is carbon-dated to be over 50-years-old.
 John immediately teleports the evidence to Batman (as referenced in Batman #683 and Batman #702 Part 2).
 John is then ambushed and critically injured by one of the Alpha Lanterns, who is possessed by an Apokoliptian New God.
 The Alpha Lanterns falsely accuse Hal Jordan for the attack on John, arresting and detaining him.
 As seen in both an original scene from Batman #702 Part 2 and via flashback from Batman #683, at the Hall of Justice, Batman not only has discovered the true nature of the New Gods as “living ideas,” but he’s also found the secret of the bullet.
 Batman shares the details of both with Wally West, explaining that the bullet was fired backward through spacetime (!) and traveled through a reverse slipstream until it struck the unsuspecting Orion.
 The bullet then passed through Orion’s skull, killing him, and landed in the street beneath him.
 Once the bullet hit its mark, it stopped moving through space but continued to travel backward in time for about fifty years, hence its older carbon-date.
 Having finished his explanation, Batman takes the Radion bullet and tucks it into his utility belt, hoping to study it further.
 The Dark Knight then begins a conversation with Superman about Hal’s arrest.
 Final Crisis #2 Part 3 continues here, wrapping up the Batman/Superman conversation, after which the Man of Steel departs for Metropolis.
 The Dark Knight is then assaulted and captured by Kraken, who is possessed by Granny Goodness.
-She delivers Batman to Darkseid’s “Evil Factory,” which is located in the military-occupied ruins of Blüdhaven—specifically in the plundered Checkmate bunker known as Command-D. Shortly thereafter, Dan Turpin sneaks past ex-Outsider Atomic Knight and Marene Herald (members of the giant Dalmatian-riding super-team aptly called the Atomic Knights) to get into Blüdhaven.
+She delivers Batman to Darkseid’s “Evil Factory,” which is located in the military-occupied ruins of Blüdhaven—specifically in the plundered Checkmate bunker known as Command-D. Shortly thereafter, Dan Turpin sneaks past Atomic Knights Gardner Grayle and Marene Herald to get into Blüdhaven.
 Turpin infiltrates the Evil Factory to find a bunch of prisoners, including Kamandi, being prepped for a Granny Goodness-designed process that uses the Anti-Life Equation to enslave humans.
-As he confronts Glorious Godfrey, a bewildered Turpin starts to give way to Darkseid’s control over his mind and body.
+As he confronts Glorious Godfrey, a nonplussed Turpin starts to give way to Darkseid’s control over his mind and body.
 Turpin watches in confused horror as the Apokoliptian New Gods Simyan and Mokkari perform brutal surgeries that inject the souls of their dead comrades into new host vessels.
 Turpin also sees Batman strapped into a strange machine, prepped for a terrible project set to begin in two days’ time: the mining of the Caped Crusader’s brain in order to create the perfect army of cloned Batmen!
 The Dark Knight beckons to Turpin and then screams out for someone, anyone, to warn the JLA, but it’s too late.
 Batman is muzzled and anesthetized.
 He will be secretly held captive in Blüdhaven for the next twenty-five days!
 Meanwhile, in Metropolis, Clayface (on Libra’s orders) detonates a bomb in the Daily Planet building, critically injuring Lois Lane.
 In Central City, Wally and Jay Garrick investigate the site of Martian Manhunter’s murder and are shocked when a time slipstream opens up to reveal original Flash Barry Allen sprinting in their direction!
 Barry screams for the Flashes to run away as the backwards time-traveling Radion bullet and the New God of Death, Black Racer, follow closely behind him.
 (Black Racer is not the Death, but he does act as the psychopomp that takes the New Gods, or anyone else in close proximity, to their final resting place on behalf of Death of the Endless.)
 As seen through the Batman-less flashback from Final Crisis #3, the three Flashes run backward in time through the slipstream and witness the death of Orion as he is struck by the bullet and laid to rest by Black Racer.
 The Black Racer then turns his attention to the Flashes.
 Jay escapes back to the present, but Wally and Barry get chased by the Black Racer back into the slipstream.
 Essentially, the Black Racer begins chasing Barry and Wally through the reverse slipstream (against the current) back to the future where it originated.

 –REFERENCE: In Batman #682-683 and Batman #702 Part 3.
 In the Evil Factory, Simyan and Mokkari begin their rape of Bruce’s mind with the objective of building a cloned army of Batmen for Darkseid.
 Bruce is hooked up, through a complex Apokoliptian machine, to The Lump, a monstrous parasitic telepath that is forced by Simyan and Mokkari to trigger Bruce’s memories and then collect/convert them into raw data for the Evil Factory’s database.
 The machine will also collect biological material, as needed, for the cloning farm.
 Mokkari’s specific goal is to endow each one of his cloned soldiers with Batman’s unique “superior physical prowess, strategic acumen, and courage” and fuel his troops with the Dark Knight’s “intense emotions, pain, fury, and drive.”
 As mentioned above, Batman will remain captive and undergoing this hallucinatory procedure for the next twenty-five days while Final Crisis continues around him (and without him).